 Created and administered by bar associations, bar foundations, independent non-profit organizations and state education administrations, 24 states offer loan repayment assistance programs.
 You can find comprehensive state LRAP information on the ABA's website.

 In 2007, President Bush signed the College Cost Reduction and Access Act (CCRAA), which provides loan forgiveness for graduates who work in the public sector and make timely loan payments for 10 years.
-For more information on the CCRAA, please visit this page on Equal Justice Works' website.
+For more information on the CCRAA, please visit the Equal Justice Works' Student Debt page.

 On August 14, 2008, President Bush signed H.R.
 4137, now P.L.
 110-315 – The Higher Education Reauthorization and College Opportunity Act of 2008.
 Although funds are authorized for each program, Congress will now have to make appropriations to fund these programs.